open-concord/standards/ui.md

     }
 }
 ```
-Some events will be sent as responses without a request, notifying the controller:<sup>*</sup>:
+Some events will be sent as responses without a request, notifying the controller:

 "nc", representing the addition of a new chain in cores allowing them.
 ```